JimDesu/basis-lang/spec.md

 | `v -< _` | variant `v` | Clear `v` to absent state. | Always succeeds; idempotent. |
 | `_ -< v` | variant `v` | Test whether `v` is non-absent. | `TagMismatch` failure if `v` is absent. |

-In the form `T 'narrow -< value`, the binding follows the standard type-then-name convention (§3.3): the type T is the upper bound for the productive slot `'narrow`, which is bound to the narrowed value on success.
+In the form `T 'narrow -< value`, the binding follows the standard type-then-name convention (§3.3): the type T is the upper bound for the CREATE slot `'narrow`, which is bound to the narrowed value on success.
 The form is parallel to a parameter declaration `T 'name` — same syntax, same meaning at the binding site.

-The narrowed slot `'narrow` is productive — the operator's productive-side commits a value on success, paralleling the `<-` form's productive write.
-The same write-once obligation applies if `'narrow` is the constructor's productive receiver (which would be unusual; `'narrow` is most commonly a `#`-introduced local).
+The narrowed slot `'narrow` is CREATE — the operator's CREATE-side commits a value on success, paralleling the `<-` form's CREATE write.
+The same write-once obligation applies if `'narrow` is the constructor's CREATE receiver (which would be unusual; `'narrow` is most commonly a `#`-introduced local).

 **Clearing is idempotent.** `v -< _` clears `v` to absent regardless of `v`'s current state; clearing an already-absent variant is a defined no-op, not an error.
 When `v`'s active candidate is an obligated value the variant owns, the clear ends that candidate's lifetime and fires its discharge (§10.15); on an already-absent variant there is nothing to discharge and the operation simply leaves `v` absent.